Power network design (IC): Analysis

 A critical issue in the analysis of power grids is the large size of the network (typically millions of nodes in a state-of-the-art microprocessor).
 Simulating all the non-linear devices in the chip together with the power grid is computationally infeasible.
 To make the size manageable, the simulation is done in two steps.
 First, the non-linear devices are simulated assuming perfect supply voltages and the currents drawn by the devices are measured.
 Next, these devices are modeled as independent time-varying current sources for simulating the power grid and the voltage drops at the transistors are measured.
 Since voltage drops are typically less than 10% of the power supply voltage, the error incurred by ignoring the interaction between the device currents and the supply voltage is small.
-By doing these two steps, the power grid analysis problem reduces to solving a linear network which is still quite large.
+By doing these two steps, the power grid analysis problem reduces to solving a linear network which is still quite large, requiring sparse matrix techniques to solve.
 To further reduce the network size, we can exploit the hierarchy in the power distribution models.

 The circuit currents are not independent due to signal correlations between blocks.
-This is addressed by deriving the inputs for individual blocks of the chip from the results of logic simulation using a common set of chip-wide input patterns.
+This is addressed by deriving the inputs for individual blocks of the chip from the results of logic simulation using a common set of chip-wide test vectors.
 An important issue in power grid analysis is to determine what these input patterns should be.
 For IR-drop analysis, patterns that produce maximum instantaneous currents are required, whereas for electromigration purposes, patterns producing large sustained (average) currents are of interest.
+Finding the worst possible patterns is known to be NP-hard, and hence approximations and intuition are used.